eng3844f17/eng3844f17.github.io/_schedule/schedule.md

           other: [ 'Link to the <a href="https://docs.google.com/a/vt.edu/presentation/d/15xGXV-53gE4bfuHOm7MIytYpxZYAPN3Ti_aYylFOqBs/edit?usp=sharing" target="_blank">Introduction to the Explained Video</a> project' ]
       wed:
         - date: 2017-10-25
-          desc: 'Rough outlines for a ~2-3 minute video'
+          desc: 'Genre analysis &amp; Rough outlines for a ~2-3 minute video'
-          readings: [ 'TBA' ]
+          readings: [ 'Marshall, M. and Morgan, A. (26 Feb.
+2015).
+Net Neutrality Explained. <cite>Wall Street Journal</cite> [YouTube.com].
+Retrieved 18 Oct.
+2017 from <a href="https://www.youtube.com/watch?v=p90McT24Z6w" target="_blank">https://www.youtube.com/watch?v=p90McT24Z6w</a>.' ]
-          assign: [ 'Create a rough 3-part outline of your video with the following 3 Acts: 1) Introduction: What is this video about?, 2) What story does your dataviz tell?, and 3) What broader issues about data are linked to your digital practice?
-Within each Act, develop ideas for scenes that utilize your different sources.' ]
+          assign: [ 'Analyze the major genre moves that the Explained video makes.', 'Continue your research into your topic.
+Locate and read at least 3 more sources.', 'Create a rough 4-part outline of your video with the following 4 Acts: 1) DataViz Summary: What story does your dataviz tell?, 2) What broader issues about data are linked to your digital practice?, 3) How might you explain this issue to a novice audience?, and 4) Call to Action: What action can you and others take in lieu of this issue? <br /><br /> Within each Act, develop ideas for scenes that utilize your different sources.' ]
       fri:
         - date: 2017-10-27
           desc: 'Storyboarding'